br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

 - I included the Foursquare logo for [attribution](https://developer.foursquare.com/docs/terms-of-use/attribution).
 - Foursquare provides a `url` for each venue's business website in the list JSON, but strangely does not provide the `canonicalUrl` for the venue on Foursquare.
 I figured out the `canonicalUrl` formula and set up a string replacement for the venue title.
 It has three steps:
     1. Translate uppercase characters to lowercase.
 This was easy: `.toLowerCase()`.
     2. Delete symbols, but not spaces.
 This was difficult.
 I read the [`string.replace()` MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) and hacked around for an hour or two.
 I tried `.replace(/\W/g, '')` but this deletes symbols and spaces.
 Eventually, I found an [answer on Stack Overflow](https://stackoverflow.com/questions/6053541/regex-every-non-alphanumeric-character-except-white-space-or-colon#6053606): `.replace(/[^a-zA-Z\s]/g, '')`.
 I also chose to omit colons, because I don't want them in a URL.
-As the answer explains, `\d` is numeric class, `\s` is whitespace, `a-zA-Z` is all letters, and `^` negates all of those.
+As the answer explains, `\d` is numeric class, `\s` is whitespace, `a-zA-Z` is all letters, and `^` negates all of those, so it basically deletes anything other than a letter or space.
     3. Convert spaces to hyphens.
 This was easy: `.replace(/\s/g, '-')`.
-- I considered displaying my reviews ("tips") for each venue in the infoWindow as well.
-However, tips are attached to the venue, not to the list, so I would have to make a second Foursquare API call using the venue id to access my tips.
-I opted not to use my tips.
+- Reviews ("tips") are not attached to the list JSON by default, but will show up if tips are attached to the list from the Foursquare website.
+Foursquare also allows users to select a specific photo for each venue to feature on the list.
+Really nice features.
-- For the Google Maps place link, rather than making another API call, I just encoded the place's latitude and longitude directly into a URL linking out to Google Maps.
+- For the Google Maps place link, rather than making another API call, I just encoded the location's name and coordinates directly into a [Maps URL](https://developers.google.com/maps/documentation/urls/guide).
+I included `escape()` to percent-encode characters, instead of [`encodeURIComponent()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/encodeURIComponent), which does not remove single quotes.
+Foursquare has Neighborhoods coffee incorrectly listed as "Neighborhood's" so an escape was needed.
 - It was easy to initialize the infoWindow, but more difficult to set the content for each marker.
-  - The [Google Maps docs](https://developers.google.com/maps/documentation/javascript/infowindows) were a bit opaque about how to do this:
+  - The [Google Maps docs](https://developers.google.com/maps/documentation/javascript/infowindows) were a bit opaque about how to do this, as usual:
     >The content of the `InfoWindow` may contain a string of text, a snippet of HTML, or a DOM element.
 To set the content, either specify it within the `InfoWindowOptions` or call `setContent()` on the `InfoWindow` explicitly.
   - I built out the HTML template for the infoWindow in a separate file, *infoWindow.html*, so I could easily format the HTML, using the marker attribute names from the `.forEach()` loop, like `${marker.photoUrl}`.
   - I tried setting the content within the infoWindow options (JSON attributes), but this really only works with one marker.